seeu-inspace/easyg/README.md

 - The highest permission is `GenericAll`.
 Note also `GenericWrite`, `WriteOwner`, `WriteDACL`, `AllExtendedRights`, `ForceChangePassword`, `Self (Self-Membership)`

+**Services that can be configured for delegation**
+- HTTP - Used for web applications to allow pass-through authentication using AD credentials.
+- CIFS - Common Internet File System is used for file sharing that allows delegation of users to shares.
+- LDAP - Used to delegate to the LDAP service for actions such as resetting a user's password.
+- HOST - Allows delegation of account for all activities on the host.
+- MSSQL - Allows delegation of user accounts to the SQL service for pass-through authentication to databases.

 **Basics commands**
 - Perform a password reset
-  Set-ADAccountPassword sophie -Reset -NewPassword (Read-Host -AsSecureString -Prompt 'New Password') -Verbose
+  - `Set-ADAccountPassword sophie -Reset -NewPassword (Read-Host -AsSecureString -Prompt 'New Password') -Verbose`
 - Make user change password next logon
-  Set-ADUser -ChangePasswordAtLogon $true -Identity sophie -Verbose
+  - `Set-ADUser -ChangePasswordAtLogon $true -Identity sophie -Verbose`

 #### <ins>Manual Enumeration</ins>